hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

  * **Basic save functionality** allows changes to entity instances to be persisted to the database.
  * **Optimistic Concurrency** protects against overwriting changes made by another user since data was fetched from the database.
  * **Async SaveChanges** can free up the current thread to process other requests while the database processes the commands issued from `SaveChanges`.
- * **Relational: Transactions** means that `SaveChanges` is always atomic (meaning it either completely succeeds, or no changes are made to the database).
+ * **Transactions** means that `SaveChanges` is always atomic (meaning it either completely succeeds, or no changes are made to the database).
 There are also transaction related APIs to allow sharing transactions between context instances etc.
  * **Relational: Batching of statements** provides better performance by batching up multiple INSERT/UPDATE/DELETE commands into a single roundtrip to the database.

 * Query